2021 Chicago Bears season

-The 2021 season was the Chicago Bears' 102nd season in the National Football League, their 103rd overall, and their fourth and final under head coach Matt Nagy.
+The 2021 season was the Chicago Bears' 102nd season in the National Football League (NFL), their 103rd overall, and their fourth and final under head coach Matt Nagy.
 This was the first season under the NFL's new 17-game schedule.

-The Bears finished 6–11, failing to improve upon their 8–8 record from the previous year, and failed to return to the playoffs.
+The Bears finished 6–11, failing to improve upon their 8–8 record from the previous year, causing them to suffer their first losing season since 2017, and failed to return to the playoffs.
 Nagy along with general manager Ryan Pace were fired on January 10, 2022.